Banner Health

 • Syndrome: a group of symptoms

 When a person stands up, their body’s ANS will usually cause blood vessels in the lower part of your body (or legs) to narrow and push blood quickly back to the heart and the brain.
-Because of this response, there is little change in heart rate.
+Because of this response, there is only a small increase in heart rate.

 In people with POTS, however, the ANS doesn’t work in the usual way.
 Their blood vessels don’t tighten enough to make sure blood flows to their brain.
-This causes a higher-than-usual increase in heart rate, making them feel like they need to sit down.
+This causes a higher-than-usual heart rate increase, sometimes rising by dozens of beats per minute, making them feel like they need to sit down.

 At Banner Health, our specialists use advanced diagnostic tools, such as tilt table testing, to understand how POTS affects you and tailor your care.